5 Project Management Principles

 1. Address important questions at the beginning of the project

-Start your project off the right way by taking time to address important questions at the beginning of a project’s life.
+Start your project off the right way by taking time to address important questions at the beginning.
 Whether your team is building out content for a new client or conceptualizing updated software, initiating conversations about the project’s value and mission from the beginning is one of the most important project management principles.

 Ask a few of these questions first: